engineerahkhani/mucha-frontend-assignment/README.md

 For this assigment, you should consume the public [Github REST API](https://docs.github.com/en/free-pro-team@latest/rest/overview/endpoints-available-for-github-apps#users) in order to present the github data of a given user.

-The web app must have two pages:
+The web app must have two pages/routes:

 - <b>Search page</b>: the user types a Github username in a form.
 Once the form is submitted, the data is fetched and presented in the UI.
 You can come up showing whatever you want, though it is required to show the user profile metadata (example: avatar picture, name, email, bio, etc.) and his repositories metadata info (example: name, description, URL, etc.)